 As a community of walkers, we carry the water in relay.
 Each woman carries the water for a little less than a mile and then passes the water to the next one.
 On average we might collectively carry the water 25-30 miles a day.
 Because this ceremony is about duration and following the water’s flow, the relay allows us to maintain our strength through a balance of rest and walking.

 The Nibi Walk ceremony walks along the roads that follow the river most closely.
 Often we are on country highways.
 We may not visually see the river.
-Yet through prayer we begin to understand the spirit of the entire watershed.
+Yet we are always carrying the river.